Child Endangerment Lawyer in Seattle

 The definition of youngster endangerment is broad and therefore, a wide variety of actions can fall under this term.
 Some examples of child endangerment include:

 This is not a complete list of behaviors that can be considered youngster endangerment in the eyes of the Washington law.
-If you are convicted of child endangerment, don’t hesitate to contact an experienced Seattle youngster endangerment attorney at the Law Offices of Kevin Trombold as soon as possible.
+If you receive a conviction of child endangerment, contact a knowledgeable Seattle youngster endangerment attorney at the Law Offices of Kevin Trombold promptly.

 AN AGGRESSIVE DEFENSE